The i-Rocks K71M RGB Illuminated Mechanical Keyboard Review

 Lighting & Multimedia

 One of the main strengths of any quality RGB gaming keyboard is undoubtedly its quick configuration and customization through hotkeys.
 The K71M RGB is not an exception in this regard.
-In fact, our experience of using it confirms this, since, with the help of its complete quick installation guide and its “Fn” key, we are able to use the main lighting functions this keyboard offers us.
+Our experience of using it confirms this, since, with the help of its complete quick installation guide and its “Fn” key, we can use the main lighting functions this keyboard offers us.

 Although it isn’t useful to reproduce and repeat the entire long list of hotkeys and their effects here (well detailed in the Quick Installation Guide), it seems useful to briefly describe and comment on our experience with the hotkeys of some key functions.
 The following picture shows you the location and distribution of the main function keys and multimedia hotkeys of the K71M RGB KB: